alexanderwendt/sklearn_ml_toolbox/README.md

 - OMX_S40_Model_[Type]: Model optimization for the model [Type].
 Only SVM has been optimized so far.
 - OMX_S50_Prediction: A saved model is loaded together with prepared test data and a class prediction is made.

+## Data for the Template
+To demonstrate the machine learning toolbox, the problem of classifying the trend of the swedish OMXS30 stock index was selected.
+From the raw data, future samples were used to detemine the current trend.
+The challenge is to recognize the correct trend, which is simple when looking backward, but hard in advance or in the current moment.
+The trend is classified in positive and negative trend.

+## Content

+### Data Preparation
+In the data preparation, the y values are generated if applicable.
+In the OMXS30 example,